sauravk-RI/WeRoCon-Group/Motor Control/Documentation/Knee_Ankle_Simultaenous_trajectory.md

 This document demonstrates simultaneous trajectory tracking of the knee and ankle joints using two CubeMars AK80-9 actuators connected through a CAN bus.

-Each actuator follows its own predefined trajectory while both motors are controlled within the same synchronized control loop.
-The knee and ankle trajectories are loaded from separate CSV files and executed simultaneously to achieve coordinated lower-limb motion.
+Each actuator follows its own predefined gait trajectory while both motors are controlled within the same synchronized control loop.
+The knee and ankle joints execute coordinated gait cycles simultaneously, enabling synchronized lower-limb motion.
 ## Hardware Requirements

 - Raspberry Pi 4